RustAudio/audio-ecosystem/goals.md

 We believe all audio needs can be shared by one base.
 Currently there are multiple audio engines.
-They all where made with different goals in mind.
+They were all made with different goals in mind.

 # Goals
 We aim to: